Skip to Content

 When Will You Need Cash on a Cruise?

-On the cruise itself you will not need cash for anything onboard.
-Many people do bring cash to tip crew members but this isn’t mandatory.
-On most cruise lines automatic tips or ‘gratuities’ will be added to your onboard account.
+You will not need cash for anything onboard the cruise itself.
+Many people do bring cash to tip crew members, but this isn’t mandatory.

 To learn more about gratuities, including how they also affect drinks and spa treatments, check out this post so that you don’t have any nasty surprises on your cruise: